RezaJF/agentic_FinnGen/README.md

 -   **Observability**: Structured logging of all agent actions.

 ## Advanced Use Cases
-Agentic FinnGen is capable of handling sophisticated, real-world research scenarios:
+**Mithril** is capable of handling sophisticated, real-world research scenarios:

 1.  **GLP-1 Agonist Weight Loss Analysis**
     *   *Scenario*: "Identify individuals prescribed GLP-1 receptor agonists and calculate the proportion who achieved >20% weight loss within one year of treatment initiation."